kevinam99/Instagram-Like-Bot/README.md

 # Instagram-Like-Bot
 A simple Instagram like bot that likes posts based on the hashtags you provide.
+Helps with getting back likes and gaining followers who share the same interests as you.

 ### Run ```pip install -r requirements.txt``` in your shell.